sarahsipple/sarahsipple/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning React!
+- 💻 I am a front end developer who currently uses React
-- 📫 How to reach me: hello@sarahsipple.com
+- ✉ How to reach me: hello@sarahsipple.com
-- 😄 Pronouns: she/her